U-PROX IC A

 • Route the mounting cables within the wall.

-• Register the controller in the ACS using the provided instructions.
+• Register the control panel in the ACS according the ACS manual

 • Load the full configuration via the ACS software.